TV Licence and Court fines

-This particular page of our Bailiff Advice website receives more views than any other page and this is not surprising given that TV Licence fines account for over 10% of all criminal prosecutions with 3,500 cases being heard each week in the Magistrates Court.
+This particular page of our Bailiff Advice website receives more views than any other page.
+This is not surprising given that TV Licence fines account for over 10% of all criminal prosecutions with 3,500 cases being heard each week in the Magistrates Court.

 How does the BBC know whether I require a TV licence?